 Positive Input Ventilation (PIV) is a wonderful way to regulate the quality of indoor air.
-Such kind of a system lets in a stream of pure air into a home, thereby getting rid of humid, stale air which leads to dampness problems- such as condensation.
-Generally, these systems include a PIV unit of a small size.
-This is attached to the duct of landings, hallways, and other common spaces, on flat walls and in-home lofts.
+This kind of system lets in a stream of pure air into a home, thereby getting rid of humid, stale air which leads to dampness problems- such as condensation.
+Generally, PIV systems are small.
+They are attached to the duct of landings, hallways, and other common spaces, on flat walls and in-home lofts.
 This kind of system works slowly and draws pre-heated air constantly into the property.
-In just a 24-hour period, this air is fully replaced a number of times.
-In case you are facing respiratory problems due to allergies, black mold issues, or condensation problems, you would benefit from this kind of system exactly.
+In just a 24-hour period, this air is fully replaced several times.
+If you are facing respiratory problems due to allergies, black mould issues, or condensation problems, you would benefit from installing this kind of system in your home.

 How Does a PIV System Work?

 It works by drawing pure air into the void of the roof or straightaway into the flat where the Positive input ventilation system (PIV) unit filters it.
 Then, the built-in air heater tempers the filtered air.
 It is then drawn into the living area.

 This extra inflow of air leads to the positive air pressure that compels moisture-laden and stale air to go out of the home via leakage points that are available.

 Kitchens, bathrooms, and other spaces need extraction fans that provide a full ventilation solution for the entire home.
 It is possible to use this kind of system in all kinds of properties – new as well as old ones.
 As it helps in the recirculation of warm air into the home, it’ll also save you a lot of money on heating expenses.
 This is also a low-cost system, as it works at nearly 1 – 2 pennies all year round when it is necessary to have an air heater in your home.

 Why Should a Positive Input Ventilation Unit Be Used?